Jameson Museum and Smithfield in Dublin Ireland

 John Jameson went to Ireland and started his own whiskey distillery in Bow Street, Dublin in 1780.
 ‘Without Fear’; (‘Sine Metu’) is the Jameson family motto.

-John Jameson and The Perfect Irish Whiskey
+The Perfect Irish Whiskey

 He had a passion for his whiskey and spent years making sure it was the best.
 It was so popular in Ireland and the world because John Jameson decided he could get a smoother flavour by distilling the whiskey three times rather that the normal twice.